 I was impressed with the airy texture of the cake, and it’s subtle sweetness.
 The lemon and orange zests give it a nice hint of fragrance.
-Kings cakes aren’t typically known for their beauty, so when it comes time to decorate, invite the kids to help out.
+Kings cakes are typically known for their creative and colorful appearance, so when it comes time to decorate, invite the kids to help out.

 1/2 cup warm water